Everything We Know About the 'Game of Thrones' Prequel

-Everyone’s favorite television epic, Game of Thrones, is coming to an end in the spring of 2019.
-The fantasy series reigned supreme as the most popular show in the world for years and will likely set new records when it airs its final episode on May 19.
+Everyone’s favorite television epic, Game of Thrones, came to a controversial end on May 19.
+The fantasy series reigned supreme as the most popular show in the world for years and the finale episode became the most-watched show in HBO’s history.

 But HBO, high on the success of the show, is already plotting several spinoffs.
 George R.R.
 Martin, who wrote the Song of Ice and Fire series on which Game of Thrones is based, has said on his blog that five potential Game of Thrones shows are in the works.
-So far, a Game of Thrones prequel has been greenlit by the network and will likely start production this year.
+So far, one Game of Thrones prequel has been greenlit by the network and has begun production in Northern Ireland.

 HBO executives have hinted that even more prequels, sequels and spinoffs could be on the way.
 Here’s what you need to know.